rawleyfowler/result/README.md

 # result
 Simple implementation of the `Result` monad from OCaml.
+Mostly used as an introduction to Go generics.

 ## How to use
 Create a new result with `result.Error[T, G]` or `result.Ok[T, G]`.